RC Celta Fortuna: History

-In 1927, the Sport Club Turista was founded, which was renamed Club Turista nine years later.
-In 1988, a merger with Gran Peña FC was announced, but eventually Turista was taken over by Celta de Vigo and renamed Celta Turista.
+The club was founded in 1927 as Turista Sport Club.
+In the late 1980s, a merger with Gran Peña FC was proposed, but eventually Turista was taken over by Celta de Vigo in 1989 and renamed Celta Turista.

-In its first season of professional football, Celta Turista played in the Preferente Autonómica, finishing in first place with 57 points.
-It first reached the third division in 1992–93, being relegated the following campaign; in 1996, in order to comply with the new Royal Spanish Football Federation regulations, the club changed its denomination to the Celta de Vigo B. In the 1996–97 season, the club finished in 19th place in Segunda División B and relegated back to the fourth division.
+In the 1988–89 season, Club Turista played in the Regional Preferente, the fifth tier of Spanish football, and finished in first place with 57 points.
+It first competed in the third division in 1992–93, being relegated the following campaign.
+In 1995, in order to comply with the new Royal Spanish Football Federation regulations, the club changed its denomination to the Celta de Vigo B. In the 1996–97 season, the club finished in 19th place in Segunda División B and relegated back to the fourth division.

-In the 2018–19 season, Celta B were close to relegation but kept their place in Segunda División B. The club finished 16th among 20 teams.
-On 23 March 2023, the club requested to the Royal Spanish Football Federation to change its name to Celta Fortuna in honour of Celta's predecessor club Real Fortuna FC.
+In the 2018–19 season, Celta B came close to relegation, but retained their place in Segunda División B after finishing 16th out of 20 teams.
+In March 2023, the club changed its name to Celta Fortuna in honour of Celta's predecessor club Real Fortuna FC.

+Celta Fortuna achieved its first-ever promotion to the second tier Segunda División at the end of the 2025–26 season, after defeating SD Ponferradina in the play-off finals.